 And some girls, hearing the word “Paris”, might even think first of a kiss – and then remember their plan to acquire the latest LV handbag.

 TheEQ:IQ collection was classic but playful – it was a a relief to see fewer risks being taken and emphasis on fabrication and wearable items in a Beijing fashion show.
 But this was not old chapeau.
 In fact, the hat print was one of the standout motifs of a night characterized by fresh and playful prints.

 EQ:IQ’s cloud print tops and dresses inspired both romantically dreary days gliding down the Seine, arm-in-arm with a lover and Chinese ink paintings.
 One could not help but consider the longstanding cultural affinity between the two cultures on opposite sides of Eurasia.

 Wallpaper print dresses were right out of ’70s Paris, while the sweater-skirt covered in little elephants was an adorable reminder of that symbol of all things civilizingly Gallic, his majesty Babar.

 The styling combined femininity, evident in the cuts of the dresses – especially shoulder details, with a rough kind of allure that came through in chunky knits, suede vests, and over-sized jewelry.

-Photos are courtesy of Erin O’Hara.
+Photos of the EQ:IQ show are courtesy of Erin O’Hara.
 Click here to see more images from that night and other work of Mr. O’Hara.